kandrsn99/Docker-PostgreSQL-and-Plumber-API/README.md

 # Docker-PostgreSQL

 This is a sample of a PostgreSQL database that is launchable with Docker.
-Docker makes it easy to deploy executables on a server host.
+Docker makes it easy to deploy executables on a server host with a Plumber API.

-You may read about the summarized documentation of Docker here: https://github.com/kandrsn99/Docker-PostgreSQL-and-Initialized-Table/blob/main/Docker%20Command%20Line%20Interface.pdf
+You may read about the summarized documentation of Docker here: https://github.com/kandrsn99/Docker-PostgreSQL-and-Plumber-API/blob/main/Docker%20Command%20Line%20Interface.pdf

 It shall be noted here you will need to install the Docker Engine on your local machine.
 You may do this through the instructions on the following webpage: https://docs.docker.com/engine/install/